nblo/chargingstation-data/README.md

 # Addressing other scenarios

-- Currently the the data gathered results in roughly 275 million rows a year or about 750k rows per day.
+- Currently the gathered data results in ingesting roughly 275 million rows a year or about 750k rows per day if API is called in regular 10 minutes intervals.
-If the data volume was to be increased by 100x (28 billion rows per year or 75 million rows per day) Redshift would still be a viable option.
-Batch ingestion once or twice a day would still be a viable option as this data volume.
-However, it could be advisable to either ingest data more than once a day or split ingestion into smaller chunks.
+If the data volume was to be increased by 100x (e.g by calling the API every 6 seconds instead of 10 minutes) it would result in 28 billion rows per year or 75 million rows per day.
+Due to its flexible horizontal or vertical scaling Redshift would still be a viable option.
+Data could be ingested every 2-3 hours instead of once or twice a day to avoid writing a huge amount of data at once.

 - If the pipeline would be run on a daily basis I would consider Airflow as an orchestration tool.
 There could be different DAGs for ingestion jobs on different scheduling intervals: